-Activity models.
 The number of machine learning models that have been used for activity recognition varies almost as greatly as the types of sensor data that have been tested.
-Naïve Bayes classifiers have been used with promising results for activity recognition [2][4][12] by identifying the activity that corresponds with the greatest probability to the set of sensor values that were observed.
-Other researchers, including Maurer et al. [13], have employed decision trees to learn logical descriptions of the activities.
-Gu, et al. [6] use the notion of emerging patterns to look for frequent sensor sequences that can be associated with each activity as an aid for recognition.
-Alternative approaches have been explored by other researchers to encode the probabilistic sequence of sensor events using Markov models, dynamic Bayes networks, and conditional random fields [4][10][14].
+Naïve Bayes classifiers have been used with promising results for activity recognition^{7,13,14} by identifying the activity that corresponds with the greatest probability to the set of sensor values that were observed.
+Other researchers, including Maurer et al.,11 have employed decision trees to learn logical descriptions of the activities.
+Gu et al.8 use the notion of emerging patterns to look for frequent sensor sequences that can be associated with each activity as an aid for recognition.
+Alternative approaches have been explored by other researchers to encode the probabilistic sequence of sensor events using Markov models, dynamic Bayes networks, and conditional random fields.^{7,11,15}

-Here we focus not on the development of a new approach to activity recognition, but rather the selection and placement of sensors in a smart environment to minimize the number of sensors that are needed while maintaining or even improving activity recognition performance.
-While sensor selection is a relative new idea, it is closely related to the concept of feature selection in machine learning which has been extensively explored.
+Here, we focus not on the development of a new approach to activity recognition, but rather the selection and placement of sensors in a smart environment to minimize the number of sensors that are needed while maintaining or even improving activity recognition performance.
+Although sensor selection is a relative new idea, it is closely related to the concept of feature selection in machine learning that has been extensively explored.

 Feature selection algorithms are commonly categorized in the broad categories of wrapper approaches and filter approaches.
-Wrapper-based approaches [11] select features by searching through a space of possible features and evaluating each feature set using a specific machine learning model.
-Wrapper-based feature selection methods employ an optimization factor such as minimizing mean squared error [21][22].
-Drawbacks to these approaches are the computational expense of learning and testing a model for each candidate feature set and the risk of overfitting the data.
+Wrapper-based approaches16 select features by searching through a space of possible features and evaluating each feature set using a specific machine learning model.
+Wrapper-based feature selection methods employ an optimization factor such as minimizing mean squared error.^{17,18} Drawbacks to these approaches are the computational expense of learning and testing a model for each candidate feature set and the risk of overfitting the data.
 One approach to reducing computational expense is to first generate a model with all available features and then examine the model to see which variables were most influential in the model.

-In contrast, filter-based approaches [10] search for the best representative set of features irrespective of any particular learning model.
-Because feature selection occurs outside the bounds of a particular model, quantitative measures need to be put in place to evaluate the set such as the mutual information measure employed by Torkkola [23] or feature value distances between the target class and near-hit/near-miss examples employed by the Relief algorithm [12].
+In contrast, filter-based approaches15 search for the best representative set of features irrespective of any particular learning model.
+Because feature selection occurs outside the bounds of a particular model, quantitative measures need to be put in place to evaluate the set such as the mutual information measure employed by Torkkola19 or feature value distances between the target class and near-hit/near-miss examples employed by the Relief algorithm.14

-In addition to selecting individual features of interest, researchers have also designed methods of select subsets of features that work well together [24] and expanding the feature set by constructing new features that represent clusters or combinations of existing features [5].
-We draw from a number of these ideas to address the problem of sensor selection and placement in our smart environment research.
+In addition to selecting individual features of interest, researchers have also designed methods to select subsets of features that work well together20 and expanding the feature set by constructing new features that represent clusters or combinations of existing features.21 We draw from a number of these ideas to address the problem of sensor selection and placement in our smart environment research.